GaetanDavout/Star-encryption/README.md

 ## Running:

-* open it in your favorite python editor.
+* use it like a common python script
-* everything is explained inside.
+* change the setting with config.txt
-* uncomment the last line if you want to save the result while running.
+* see the paramView folder to have an idea of what it make

 ## License